oracle-livelabs/oci/oci-apm-weblogic/05-configure-apm-agent/configure-apm-agent.md

     ![Oracle Cloud console, Cloud Shell ](images/4-6-2-cloudshell.png " ")

-5. Wait for a few minutes, then run the following command to check the status of the pods.
-Make sure they are in the Running state and Ready.
+5. Run the following command to check the status of the pods.
+Carefully look at the **AGE** column, and make sure they are restarted, and in the Running state and Ready.

     ```bash
     <copy>